 This makes this species a great choice for planting under deciduous tree canopies.
 In the spring, they'll receive the dappled light they prefer to grow in.
 When they go dormant during the summer, they'll still survive when the tree canopy is at its thickest and doesn't offer much light to the ground below.

 If they're planted under trees, the falling leaves and other rotting organic material will be of benefit.
-A thin layer of mulch can help to retain moisture in dry soils and will protect against harsh spring frosts.
+A thin layer of mulch can help to retain moisture in dry soils and will protect against late spring frosts.

+Because rue anemones can cope without too much moisture, this species won't need a lot of additional watering, especially if the area has a covering of mulch.
+Rue anemone is fairly drought tolerant, but keeping them moderately moist will ensure the longest bloom period in spring.
 If the plant is too wet the tuber roots can begin to rot, and overly dry conditions can result in the plant going dormant earlier than normal.

 Temperature and Humidity

-This plant isn't suited to being grown in areas that experience overly hot, sunny and humid conditions.
+This plant isn't suited to being grown in areas that experience overly hot, sunny, and humid conditions.